oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 This gives us the matrix for $n = 11$ and $m = 4$ which conjecturally has nullity 1.

-## Computing the q-series in Oscar
+## Computation of the q-series in Oscar

 First we should write out how the computation can be done in Oscar (note that the $\sqrt{11}$ cancels in the functions we are using and can be omitted).